 - Medical Deduction (Medical papers) - All the paperwork can be placed here.

 - Real estate taxes paid and Mortgage interest paid - Paperwork from the Mortgage Company

 - Home Office Expenses - You may need this section if you work full-time from home.

 Other informational forms you may need to organize.

 You may need to organize and include a few more forms in your accordion folder .

 If you go to college or you are paying for a child in college, there are a few forms you may also receive.

 1098T is for people who have paid college tuition

 1099Q is for people who distributed money from a 529 plan or Coverdell ESA, which lists the number of distributions in a given tax year.

-As you complete your accordion folder, you can use those tabs each year for a consistent process for years to come.
+As you complete your accordion folder , you can use those tabs each year for a consistent process for years to come.
 Organizing these tax return papers in an accordion folder will help you keep track of all your important tax paperwork for your accountant or if you do your taxes.
-It will help him/her and you be able to go through your tax return more simply, even in the most complicated tax return.
+It will help him/her, and you go through your tax return more simply, even the most complicated tax return.